louisery/ProjectExam2_Holidaze_React/README.md

 ## Server
 - The project uses [PHP](https://github.com/Noroff-Education/project-exam-2).

+## My Website
+- Here is a live version of the project: http://louiser.no/projectexam2/index.html#/

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).